- Death date

 - Fields of study

 Although Easton did not own the company, he was able to work out a deal with the owners, who wanted to split Columbia into two companies, one to make the records and one to make the players.
 Easton went with the company that made the players, which was called Columbia Phonograph and which was moved to Connecticut.
 Columbia Phonograph thrived for a number of years, but when the phonograph market turned down it abandoned its line of entertainment phonographs and concentrated only on office dictation machines—a technology based on Easton’s passion for “mechanical stenography.”
-The company was renamed the Dictaphone Corporation, and survives to this day.
+The company was renamed the Dictaphone Corporation.